 "One of the reasons I came to work at Irwin Mitchell was because of its reputation for giving back to the community and being involved in community based projects.
 Having had the opportunity to get involved with local initiatives, I have experienced, first-hand, the difference that we can make to a community.

-"It's great to work in a firm that actively encourages staff to get involved." - Georgina Sheldon, Solicitor
+"It's great to work in a firm that actively encourages staff to get involved." - Georgina Houston, Solicitor